Research Interests

 Interaction

-characteristics, fueled by the assumption that this will enhance the
+human-like characteristics, fueled by the assumption that this will

-that machines can be made more human-like, but less research has
+demonstrated that machines can be made more human-like, but less research

 Indeed, a review of the literature illustrates that human-like qualities

 can results in unintended and disruptive consequences.
-Sometimes, getting
+Sometimes, highlighting the "computerness" of virtual agents has important benefits (e.g., see this

 example).